How long in advance should I apply?

 Generally, your stay can be just the length you want and we know, that it differs depending on your education.
 It depends, though, on the project you want to work at, as we only accept volunteers for 3 months or more at some of our projects.
 This we do because of the impact you have on the children.

 Will there be other volunteers/students leaving the same time as me?

 Yes, we always strive to send down groups at a time.
 You’ll meet the others at the seminar before departure.

 How will I stay in Cape Town?

 Upon your arrival to Cape Town you’ll be picked up and accommodated at a hostel for a few days, while we assist you to find your accommodation for your entire stay if it hasn’t been sorted it out yet.
-Most students arrange to share apartments living 2, 3 or 4 together, which will be organised at the seminar.
+Most students arrange to share apartments living 2, 3 or 4 together, which usually is planned at the seminar.
 You choose your own apartment and sign the contract yourself.
 A lot of students are now choosing to use Airbnb.

 Who will help me if I’m not happy with my internship?